mwood77/winderoo/docs/install-software.md

 ## Troubleshooting
 ### Motor Turns too fast when using PWM
 > [!WARNING]
 > PWM_MOTOR_CONTROL is an experimental flag.
-You will encounter incorrect cycle time estimation and other possible bugs unless you align the motor speed to **40RPM**.
+You will encounter incorrect cycle time estimation and other possible bugs unless you align the motor speed to **20 RPM**.

-The default speed is `200` (8-bit resolution), where `0` is the slowest and `255` is the fastest.
+The default speed is `145` (8-bit resolution), where `0` is the slowest and `255` is the fastest.

 You can modify this value here:
 - [`MotorControl.cpp`](../src/platformio/osww-server/src/utils/MotorControl.cpp#L7)